festvox/datasets-CMU_DoG/README.md

       * 'movieName': the name of the movie.
       * 'rating': a list of ratings from major review websites for this movie.
 The ratings usually includes some of the Rotten Tomatoes, IMDB, CinemaScore, or Metacritic.
       * 'year': the year the movie came out.
-      * 'index': the index of the movie, corresponding to the 'docLinkIdx' field in conversation data.
+     * 'index': the index of the movie, corresponding to the 'docLinkIdx' field in conversation data. (more explanantion)

 ## References